San Francisco State University: 21st century

-On September 23, 2020, SFSU faculty Rabab Abdulhadi and Tomomi Kinukawa hosted a discussion on Zoom titled "Whose Narratives?
+In September 2020, SFSU faculty Rabab Abdulhadi and Tomomi Kinukawa hosted a discussion on Zoom titled "Whose Narratives?
 Gender, Justice, and Resistance."
 The event's speakers included Leila Khaled, a Palestinian political activist and plane hijacker.
 Zoom and YouTube canceled the broadcast due to Khaled's history of violent actions towards civilians.
 Facebook also removed a page for the event.
 President Mahoney wrote a letter about the incident.
 A second event titled "Whose Narratives?
-What Free Speech for Palestine?" was scheduled for April 23, 2021, and was also blocked.
+What Free Speech for Palestine?" was scheduled for 2021, and was also blocked.

 In 2022, the new Downtown Campus opened on the fifth floor of 160 Spear St., replacing the Downtown Campus at 835 Market Street.

-On April 6, 2023, former NCAA swimmer Riley Gaines visited SFSU for a Turning Point USA student chapter event and spoke publicly about her campaign against transgender athletes in women's sports.
+In April 2023, former NCAA swimmer Riley Gaines visited SFSU for a Turning Point USA student chapter event and spoke publicly about her campaign against transgender athletes in women's sports.
 This sparked a protest.
 After the event, Gaines said she had been struck during the protest.

 The encampment at SF State on May 3, 2024.
 It started on April 29 and lasted to May 15.

 In September, October, and November, students and staff held numerous demonstrations in response to the Gaza war, tuition increases, layoffs, and budget cuts.

-SFSU faculty members participated in a strike led by the California Faculty Association across the CSU system on January 22, 2024.
+SFSU faculty members participated in a strike led by the California Faculty Association across the CSU system in January 2024.
 Faculty had held earlier demonstrations in an effort to prevent layoffs and receive a 12% raise.

-About 500 people attended a rally on April 29, calling for a ceasefire in the Gaza war.
+About 500 people attended a rally on April 2024, calling for a ceasefire in the Gaza war.
 After the rally, some protestors began an encampment, following protests and encampments at universities in other parts of the United States and in other countries.
-The encampment ended on May 15 after protestors reached a divestment agreement with university leaders.
+The encampment ended in May after protestors reached a divestment agreement with university leaders.

+In 2025, a closure of the Romberg Tiburon Campus was announced, but it was later paused after a fundraising campaign raised millions.
+It was announced in August 2026 that the campus would close by the end of September.